 To make sure materials coming into the company are used when ordered and the excess stock does not pile up, those materials must be planned into production.
 Integrated and automated ERP software not only helps manage the procurement, pricing and payment of raw materials, but it also allows optimum scheduling of staff, as well as machine operation and maintenance to maximize production schedules and minimize downtime.

 A manufacturing ERP implementation also can help you utilize a just-in sequencing process, where materials are ordered and utilized in a production schedule as they arrive.
 If your system has serial genealogy functionality, you can trace the location and constituent components of completed goods to build complex products at scale.

 A shop floor data collection (SFDC) system enables staff to effectively plan production, picking and schedules.
 Barcode scanners allow employees to scan into jobs, follow processes and, thanks to live BOMs, order profitability and traceability is accounted for on a job-by-job basis.
-Such quick and accurate insight is invaluable to fully optimize the production, giving management and sales a 360 degrees view of the business’ operations.
-Further tweaks, like implementing a color coding in the system, enables teams to see at a glance which jobs are currently active and which are becoming less profitable.
+Such quick and accurate insight is invaluable to fully optimize production, giving management and sales a 360 degrees view of the business operations.
+Further tweaks, like implementing colour coding in the system, enable teams to see at a glance which jobs are currently active and which are becoming less profitable.